jclgoodwin/notes.joshuagoodw.in/pages/arts-autumn.md

 ### Dhall effect

+A problem with global scheduling.
 Where, despite low utilisation, there is unschedulability ...

 ### TkC priority ordering